Does Your House Have Mold?

 Generally, mold testing is air sampling.
 Two air samples should be taken at the exterior of the home.
 Additional air samples will be taken on the interior of the home.
 An air sample is needed for every 1000 square feet and at least one for every level of the home.

-If there is visual evidence of moisture damage or mold, then the inspector should take additional samples of the moisture damage or visually suspected mold.
+If there is visual evidence of moisture damage or mold, then the inspector should take additional samples of the visually suspected mold (additional charges may apply).
 This usually happens in the form of a tape sample or a swab sample.
 A sample should be taken for each visually different color of suspected mold.

-These air and surface samples are then shipped to a lab.
-Lab technicians then evaluate the samples and provide an electronic report within 1-2 business days of receiving the samples.
+These air and surface samples are then shipped to an independent lab.
+Lab technicians then evaluate the samples and provide an electronic report.
+Results are typically available within 1-3 business days.

 Why Use Tanque Verde Home Inspections for Mold Testing?

 Tanque Verde Home Inspections does not offer remediation services.
 Therefore, we do not have a conflict of interest.
 You should not go to a remediation company to have your home tested, as they have an interest in selling remediation services.
-Additionally, you should have your home tested by an independent third party prior to and after any remediation services.
+Additionally, you should have your home tested by an independent third party (such as Tanque Verde Home Inspections) prior to and after any remediation services.

 How Much Does Mold Testing Cost?

 Generally, a certain number of mold samples will be included in the base cost.
 Additional samples will cost extra.
-Tanque Verde Home Inspections includes up to 5 samples in a mold test.
-This includes two outdoor air samples (windward and leeward sides of the home), two indoor air samples, and one surface sample (if visually suspected).
+Tanque Verde Home Inspections includes up to 4 samples in a mold test.
+This includes two outdoor air samples (windward and leeward sides of the home) and up to two indoor air samples.
 If the home is greater than 2000 square feet, has multiple levels, or has suspected mold in multiple areas, additional samples at an additional price will be required.
 Visit our Home Inspection Services page for current pricing.